 he told me an interesting, if hair-raising, anecdote from his

-He was born around 1900 and I got to know him in the late 1970s
+House at the top of Beeston Mount.
+I got to know him in the late

-as a fine old gentleman.
-We frequently met in the Crown Inn and
+1970s as a fine old gentleman.
+We frequently met in the Crown Inn

 including as a sales representative selling studs - collar studs